Postgraduate Medical Education

 Re-entry into PGME Program

-The Province of British Columbia is launching a new medical residency stream in 2024 to attract and retain more physicians for critical specialties.
-This pilot program will offer up to 20 expanded residency opportunities to both Canadian and internationally-trained medical graduates.
+The Province of British Columbia launched a new medical residency stream pilot in 2024 to attract and retain more physicians for critical specialties.
+This pilot program offers up to 20 expanded residency opportunities to both Canadian and internationally-trained medical graduates.

-• The new stream will be open in the first iteration of the Canadian Residency Matching Service (CaRMS) R-1 Match to both Canadian Medical Graduates and International Medical Graduates who meet the eligibility criteria.
+• The Competitive Stream is open in the first iteration of the Canadian Residency Matching Service (CaRMS) R-1 Match to both Canadian medical graduates (CMGs) and international medical graduates (IMGs) who meet the eligibility criteria.

-• These new positions in 2024 will be in medical specialties that are of priority for people in B.C., including: Emergency Medicine, Internal Medicine, Neurology , Neurosurgery, Orthopedic Surgery, Psychiatry, Urology, and Radiology (Diagnostic).
+• The positions for the 2026 CaRMS match are in medical specialties that are of priority for people in B.C., including: Diagnostic Molecular & General Pathology, Diagnostic Radiology, Emergency Medicine, Internal Medicine, Neurology, Psychiatry and Urology.
 Specialties may be adjusted annually to support the changing healthcare needs of people in B.C.
-Residents in the new stream will also be eligible to subspecialize.
+Residents in this stream will be eligible to subspecialize.

 How to Apply

-All prospective candidates for the new stream positions can apply through the CaRMS Process.
-Information about the application process, Clinical Assessment Program requirements, and position information are available on the UBC Faculty of Medicine website.
+All prospective candidates can apply through the CaRMS Process.
+Information about the application process, CAP requirements, and position information are available on the UBC Faculty of Medicine website.